avwsolutions/DOD-AMS-Workshop/workshop.md

 advertised.listeners=PLAINTEXT://localhost:9092
 ```

-At last we can configure the service configuration and start the service.
+We can configure the service configuration and start the service.
 Notice it is using systemd

 ```
 $ sudo systemctl daemon-reload